TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

  **Back to top** Use of Suppliers

 In some cases Lenovo uses suppliers to collect, use, analyze and otherwise process information on its behalf.
-It is Lenovo's practice to require such suppliers to handle information in a manner consistent with Lenovo's policies and these third parties may not use your information for their own marketing purposes.
+It is Lenovo practice to require such suppliers to handle information in a manner consistent with Lenovo policies.

  **Back to top** Mergers and Acquisitions

-Circumstances may arise where, whether for strategic or other business reasons, Lenovo decides to sell, buy, merge or otherwise reorganize businesses in some countries.
+Circumstances may arise where, whether for strategic or other business reasons, Lenovo decides to sell, buy, merge or otherwise reorganise businesses in some countries.
 Such a transaction may involve the disclosure of personal information to prospective or actual purchasers, or receiving it from sellers.
-It is Lenovo's practice to seek appropriate protection for information in these types of transactions.
+It is Lenovo practice to seek appropriate protection for information in these types of transactions.

  **Back to top** Cookies, Web Beacons and Other Technologies

 We sometimes collect non-identifiable information from visits to our Web sites to help us provide better customer service.
 For example, we keep track of the domains from which people visit, and we also measure visitor activity on Lenovo Web sites, but we do so in ways that keep the information non-identifiable.
 This information is sometimes known as "clickstream data."
-Lenovo or others on Lenovo's behalf may use this data to analyze trends and statistics and to help us provide better customer service.
+Lenovo or others on Lenovo behalf may use this data to analyze trends and statistics and to help us provide better customer service.

 Also, when we collect personal data from you in a transaction, we may extract some information about that transaction in an non-identifiable format and combine it with other non-identifiable information such as clickstream data.
 This information is used and analyzed only at an aggregate level to help us understand trends and patterns.
 This information is not reviewed at an individual level.
 If you do not want your transaction details used in this manner you can disable your cookies.

-Lenovo may collect the information we mentioned in the previous paragraphs through the use of various technologies, including one called "cookies".
+We collect the information we mentioned in the previous paragraphs through the use of various technologies, including one called "cookies".
 A cookie is a piece of data that a Web site can send to your browser, which may then be stored on your computer as an anonymous tag that identifies your computer but not you.
 Some Lenovo pages use cookies, sent by Lenovo or its third party vendors, or other technologies to better serve you when you return to the Web site.
-We have no access or control of third party tracking technologies.
 You can set your browser to notify you before you receive a cookie, giving you the chance to decide whether to accept it.
 You can also set your browser to turn off cookies.
 If you do so, however, some Web sites may not work properly.

 Some Lenovo Web sites also use Web beacon or other technologies to better tailor those sites to provide better customer service.
-These technologies may be in use on a number of pages across Lenovo's Web sites.
+These technologies may be in use on a number of pages across Lenovo Web sites.
 When a visitor accesses these pages, a non-identifiable notice of that visit is generated which may be processed by us or by our suppliers.
 These Web beacons usually work in conjunction with cookies.
 If you don't want your cookie information to be associated with your visits to these pages, you can set your browser to turn off cookies.

 If you turn off cookies, Web beacon and other technologies will still detect visits to these pages, but the notices they generate cannot be associated with other non-identifiable cookie information and are disregarded.
 For more information, please see "How to work with Cookies".

- **Back to top** Flash LSOs

-We use local shared objects, also known as Flash cookies, to display content based upon what you view on our site to personalize your visit.

-Flash cookies are different from browser cookies because of the amount of, type of, and how data is stored.
-Cookie management tools provided by your browser will not remove Flash cookies.
-To learn how to manage privacy and storage settings for Flash cookies click here.

  **Back to top** Service Quality Monitoring

 Certain Web transactions may also involve you calling us or our calling you.
-Please be aware that it is Lenovo's general practice to monitor and in some cases record such calls for staff training or quality assurance purposes.
+Please be aware that it is Lenovo general practice to monitor and in some cases record such calls for staff training or quality assurance purposes.

  **Back to top** Online Advertising